 Discount alert!
 I can’t believe this happened, but I do have a discount code for you: If you are new to Sakara, you can get 20% off any meal program, 10-day reset, or “clean boutique” products (like probiotics, complete vitamins, healthy snacks etc.) at Sakara.com by typing XOIVY.

 Sakara is all plant-based and all organic.
 They have three main meal plans.
-You do NOT have to subscribe, but if you do, you can cancel, skip ANY TIME.
+You do NOT have to subscribe, but if you do, you get a discount, and you can cancel, or skip ANY TIME.
 I know how easy it is to do all this because I have done it many times.
 They also have an incredibly helpful customer service.
 Email them at midnight, they get back to you tomorrow morning.
-You can also edit your plans: Breakfast, lunch, and dinner, or just lunch and dinner, etc. I know a lot of folks skip breakfast, but, Sakara breakfasts are out of this world, too, so, think twice.
+They also have nationwide flexibility, which means that you can edit your plans: Breakfast, lunch, and dinner, or just lunch and dinner, etc. I know a lot of folks skip breakfast, but, Sakara breakfasts are out of this world, too, so, think twice.
 Email me any time if you have a question about how Sakara works- food is my favourite subject to talk about!

 Again, I have always made my own sauce.
 Turkish cuisine (ethnically I am Turkish) uses a lot of tomato base so it’s not a matter of inability or lack of familiarity.
 But Otamot (yea, it’s tomato spelled backward) is delicious.
 It comes in a glass jar, has only a handful of ingredients, full of vegetables, and has various flavours to choose from.
 The only one I have not tried is the spicy one because we don’t do well with spicy food, but the others were (no exaggeration) extremely satisfying.
 I made soups with it, a traditional okra dish with olive oil, pasta with mushrooms- we even used it as a spread on toast.
 Yummy.